patronage/bubs-next/README.md

 After that, the first time you run a command, you'll need to pick a project via `vercel link`.
 Make sure you're using the team account from the cli to do that.

+We use a [monorepo](https://vercel.com/blog/monorepos) repo structure, so you'll want to run `vercel link` from the project root.

 ### Prettier/stylelint

 We have prettier and stylelint configured to format JS and SCSS respectively for consistency across developers.